The following core values guide our use of technology across all divisions.

 Middle School (Grades 6–8)

 By the middle grades, students are ready to begin to coordinate the different components of their academic lives.
 They are developing awareness of themselves as students and of the types of tools available to optimize learning.
 Because we are teaching organizational skills as well as specific technological skills in these grades, our program assumes a more uniform character.
-With our “one-to-one” program, every students uses a specific model of tablet which travels to and from home.
+With our “one-to-one” program, every student uses a specific model of tablet which travels to and from home.
 Students at this developmental stage are ready to take advantage of the precision of the stylus to draw, comment and mark materials interactively.
 Because they are learning methods for acquiring knowledge that transcend specific subject areas, students in the middle grades use their tablet and Microsoft OneNote as an academic organizer.
 This allows them to experience what it means to master a single system completely so they will be in a better position to identify and use similar systems later.

 Upper School (Grades 9–12)